 Motherhood is hard.
 Anyone who says otherwise is lying.

-It’s also beautiful and rewarding and the best darn thing to ever happen to most of us, but none of that outweighs the guilt and immolation we slog behind us like a diaper bag filled with rocks.
+It’s also beautiful and rewarding and the best darn thing to ever happen to you, but none of that outweighs the guilt and immolation you slog behind you like a diaper bag filled with rocks.

-And then we hit turbulence, content to blame ourselves.
-The weight of failure holds us down with a sort of tunnel vision.
-There’s no space to see the good or the truth of our accomplishments – only the specter of everything we’ve done wrong.
+And then there is turbulence.
+Rather than blame the current of your circumstances, you turn the focus in on yourself.
+The weight of failure holds you down with a sort of tunnel vision.
+There’s no space to see the good or the truth of your accomplishments – only the specter of everything you’ve done wrong.

 Take a look at your children